w0wp0

 • Duplicate a pattern, modify it for a specific service or location page, and save the result as a new variation

-• Reorder or remove sections within a page without affecting other pages that use the same patterns
+• Reorder or remove sections within a page without affecting other pages using the same patterns

-Because each pattern is a registered PHP file, developers can version-control pattern files in Git alongside the rest of the theme.
-This keeps the design system auditable and rollback-friendly across your entire WordPress network.
+Because each pattern is a registered PHP file, developers can version-control pattern files in Git alongside the theme, keeping the design system auditable and rollback-friendly.

 Scaling With a Shared Pattern Library